STAT545-UBC/STAT545-UBC-original-website/hw10_package_peer-review.md

 Let's make extra sure your `gameday` source package is safely stored locally and on GitHub.

-  * Is everything saved and commited and pushed to GitHub?
+  * Is your package in working order, with everything saved and committed and pushed to GitHub?
 Do it now!
   * Launch RStudio in the Project corresponding to your `gameday` package.
   * De-install `gameday` and confirm it's truly gone from your library: